(NAR a trip tan)

 Metoclopramide: Serotonin Modulators may enhance the adverse/toxic effect of Metoclopramide.
 This may be manifest as symptoms consistent with serotonin syndrome or neuroleptic malignant syndrome.
 Monitor therapy

 Serotonin Modulators: May enhance the adverse/toxic effect of other Serotonin Modulators.
 The development of serotonin syndrome may occur.
 Exceptions: Tedizolid.
-Consider therapy modification
+Monitor therapy

 Tedizolid: May enhance the serotonergic effect of Serotonin Modulators.
 This could result in serotonin syndrome.
 Monitor therapy